engineering team reviewing supplier drawings and production details during a China factory visit

 1. What is a factory visit supposed to achieve?

-A factory visit should produce a structured supplier decision — not just impressions.
+A factory visit should support a structured supplier decision — not just create impressions.

 2. Why do factory visits often fail?

-Because they focus on what is visible, not on what must be verified.
+Because they focus on what is visible instead of what must be validated.

 3. Can a factory visit replace full supplier verification?

-No. It is only one part of a structured verification process.
+It is only one part of a structured supplier verification process.

 4. What should happen after the visit?